Stone Garrett Player Props: Nationals vs. Twins

 Stone Garrett At The Plate

-- Garrett will look to extend his six-game hitting streak.
-He's batting .476 with one homer during his last games.

-- Garrett has gotten a hit in all six games this year, with more than one hit three times (50.0%).
+- Garrett has gotten at least one hit in 85.7% of his games this year (six of seven), with more than one hit three times (42.9%).

-- Garrett has an RBI in one game this year, and it was more than one in that game.
+- Garrett has an RBI in one game this season, and it was more than one in that game.

-- In four games this year (66.7%), he has scored, including multiple runs twice.
+- He has scored in four of seven games (57.1%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.